 Hamburg, Germany 1877 – Mt Barker, South Australia, Australia 1968

-Primary Insc: signed and dated lower left, in oil: 'HANS HEYSEN 1913'
+Primary Insc: signed and dated lower left in oil paint, 'HANS HEYSEN 1913'.

 Morning light shows two monumental gums before a sweeping pastoral vista.
 The grand old tree in the foreground was a favourite of Heysen’s.
 He was particularly enamoured of morning light; always up before dawn to catch the changing landscape in early sunlight, such as the effect of a cool morning depicted in Morning light.
 Heysen painted this work in 1913, in the decade immediately after he first acquired his now famous property, The Cedars, near Hahndorf in the Adelaide Hills.

 Heysen is one of Australia’s most significant landscape painters, and one of the most successful artists during his own lifetime.
 He so popularised the river red gum that people began to think that it was more typical than it was.
 By depicting this particular species he made it universal.

 It is extraordinary that, prior to the acquisition of this work, the National Gallery of Australia held no major giant-gum-tree oil painting by Heysen from the Federation period.
 Moreover, it is hard to believe, given the popularity and familiarity of Heysen’s work, that Heysen painted only a handful of major oils (seven in all) on the subject of the gum during the Federation period (1900–14).